bluekitchen/btstack/chipset/README.md

 ## Broadcom/Cypress/Infineon Semiconductor

-Before the Broadcom Wifi+Bluetooth division was taken over by Cypress Semiconductor, it was not possible to buy Broadcom chipset in low quantities.
-Nevertheless, module manufacturers like Ampak created modules that contained Broadcom BCM chipsets (Bluetooth as well as Bluetooth+Wifi combos) that might already have been pre-tested for FCC and similar certifications.
+Before the Broadcom Wi-Fi+Bluetooth division was taken over by Cypress Semiconductor, it was not possible to buy Broadcom chipsets in low quantities.
+Nevertheless, module manufacturers like Ampak created modules that contained Broadcom BCM chipsets (Bluetooth as well as Bluetooth+Wi-Fi combos) that might already have been pre-tested for FCC and similar certifications.

-A popular example is the Ampak AP6212A module that contains an BCM 43438A1 and is used on the Raspberry Pi 3, the RedBear Duo, and the RedBear IoT pHAT for older Raspberry Pi models.
+A popular example is the Ampak AP6212A module that contains a BCM 43438A1 and is used on the Raspberry Pi 3, the RedBear Duo, and the RedBear IoT pHAT for older Raspberry Pi models.

 The CYW20704 A2 controller supports both DLE as well as multiple LE roles and is available e.g. from [LairdTech](https://www.lairdtech.com/bt850-bt851-and-bt860-series-modules-adapter-dvks-0002) as UART module (BT860), USB module (BT850), and USB dongle.

 Interestingly, the CYW20704 exhibits the same UART flow control bug as the CC2564.
-You can add ENABLE_CYPRESS_BAUDRATE_CHANGE_FLOWCONTROL_BUG_WORKAROUND to activate a workaround and/or read the bug & workardound description in the TI section below.
+You can add ENABLE_CYPRESS_BAUDRATE_CHANGE_FLOWCONTROL_BUG_WORKAROUND to activate a workaround and/or read the bug and workaround description in the TI section below.

 The best source for documentation on vendor specific commands so far has been the source code for blueZ and the Bluedroid Bluetooth stack from Android, but with the takeover by Cypress, documentation is directly available.